mukulb90/MyownSql/README.md

 # MyownSql
 Principles of data management Project (My own sql implementation)

-Go to folder "qe" and type in: make clean make
+Go to folder "qe" and type in -

+make clean
+make